-Students complete a 15-credit core of coursework that addresses current issues in the P-12 classroom, and then elects an emphasis that result in a new endorsement to complement their current license:
+Students complete a core of coursework (15 credits) that addresses current issues in the P-12 classroom, and then select an emphasis (15-22 credits) that results in a new endorsement to complement their current license:

-- M.Ed. with SPED Endorsement Emphasis: 37 semester credits - M.Ed. with Reading Interventionist Endorsement Emphasis: 31 semester credits Currently under development
+- M.Ed. with ESOL Endorsement Emphasis:30 semester credits - M.Ed. with Reading Interventionist Endorsement Emphasis: 31 semester credits - M.Ed. with SPED Endorsement Emphasis: 37 semester credits